create3000/x_ite/docs/_posts/components/Rendering/Normal.md

 ## Overview

-Normal defines a set of 3D surface-normal vectors that apply either to a sibling Coordinate/CoordinateDouble node, or else to a parent ElevationGrid node.
+Normal defines a set of 3D surface-normal vectors that apply either to a sibling Coordinate|CoordinateDouble node, or else to a parent ElevationGrid node.
 Normal values are perpendicular directions that are used per-polygon or per-vertex when computing lighting and shading.

 The Normal node belongs to the **Rendering** component and its default container field is *normal.* It is available since X3D version 2.0 or later.